voder-ai/create-fastify-ts/user-docs/SECURITY.md

 ## Current Capabilities and Limitations

-At this early stage, the service exposes only a simple health endpoint:
+At this early stage, there are two distinct contexts to consider:

+- The **internal stub server** used by this package (for smoke tests and health checks) exposes:
   - `GET /health` – returns a JSON payload such as `{ "status": "ok" }`.
+- A **freshly generated project** created via `npm init @voder-ai/fastify-ts` instead exposes:
+  - `GET /` – returns a Hello World JSON payload such as `{ "message": "Hello World from Fastify + TypeScript!" }`.

+In a freshly generated project, the `GET /` Hello World endpoint is currently the only application endpoint.

 There are currently **no** authenticated endpoints, no image-upload functionality, and no persistent storage.
 As a result: